-In Europe, the CNGS neutrino beamline provided a beam with mean energy of 17 GeV from CERN to LNGS for long-baseline experiments with 732 km of baseline.
-The beam energy was chosen so that charged current (CC) interaction of $\nu{\tau}$ can occur for direct confirmation of $\nu{\tau}$ appearance.
-There was no near detector in CNGS because it was not necessary for the $\nu{\tau}$ appearance search.
-The OPERA experiment used a detector consisted of an emulsion/lead target with about 1.25 kt total mass complemented by electronic detectors.
-The excellent spatial resolution of emulsion enabled the event-by-event identification of $\tau$ leptons.
-OPERA observed ten $\nu{\tau}$ CC candidate events with 2.0±0.4 expected background [92] and confirmed $\nu{\mu} \rightarrow \nu{\tau}$ oscillation in appearance mode with a statistical significance of 6.1 $\sigma$ .
-Another neutrino experiment, ICARUS [117], which used 600 t liquid argon time projection chambers, was operated in Gran Sasso from 2010 to 2012.
+In Europe, the CNGS neutrino beamline provided a beam with mean energy of 17 GeV from CERN to LNGS for long-baseline experiments with about 730 km of baseline.
+The beam energy was chosen so that CC interaction of ν{τ} can occur for direct confirmation of ν{τ} appearance.
+There was no near detector in CNGS because it was not necessary for the ν{τ} appearance search.
+The OPERA experiment used a detector consisting of an emulsion/lead target with about 1.25 kt total mass, complemented by electronic detectors.
+The excellent spatial resolution of the emulsion enabled the event-by-event identification of τ leptons.
+OPERA observed ten ν{τ} CC candidate events with 2.0 ± 0.4 expected background [118] and confirmed $\nu{\mu} \rightarrow \nu{\tau}$ oscillation in appearance mode with a statistical significance of 6.1σ .
+Another neutrino experiment, ICARUS [119], which used 600 t liquid argon time projection chambers (TPCs), was operated in Gran Sasso from 2010 to 2012.

 The first generation of long-baseline experiments confirmed the existence of neutrino oscillation.
-The major initial goal of second generation experiments was the observation of $\nu{\mu} \rightarrow \nu{e}$ oscillation.
-Using this appearance mode, by comparison of neutrino and antineutrino oscillation probabilities, search for CP violation in the neutrino mixing becomes possible.
+The major initial goal of second-generation experiments was the observation of $\nu{\mu} \rightarrow \nu{e}$ oscillation.
+Using this appearance mode, and by comparison of neutrino and antineutrino oscillation probabilities, search for CP violation in the neutrino mixing and measurement of the mass ordering and the octant of θ{23} become possible.

 The T2K experiment started in 2010 using a newly constructed high-intensity proton synchrotron J-PARC and the Super-Kamiokande detector.
 It is the first long-baseline experiment to employ the off-axis neutrino beam.
-The off-axis angle of 2.5° was chosen to set the peak of neutrino energy spectrum at 0.6 GeV, matching the first maximum of oscillation probability at the 295 km baseline for $\Delta m^2 \sim 2.5 \times 10^{-3} \text{ eV}^2$ .
+The off-axis angle of 2.5° was chosen to set the peak of the neutrino energy spectrum at 0.6 GeV, matching the first maximum of oscillation probability at the 295 km baseline for $\Delta m^2 \sim 2.5 \times 10^{-3}$ eV2.
 T2K employs a set of near detectors at about 280 m from the production target.
-The on-axis detector, called INGRID, is an array of iron-scintillator sandwich trackers to monitor the beam intensity, direction and profile.
-The off-axis detector ND280, consisting of several sub-detectors inside a magnet, is placed in the direction of far detector to measure the neutrino beam properties and to study neutrino interactions.

-In 2011, T2K reported the first indication of $\nu{\mu} \rightarrow \nu{e}$ oscillation with a statistical significance of 2.5 $\sigma$ [118].
-In the framework of $3\nu$ mixing, it corresponds to detecting non-zero amplitude generated by the mixing angle $\theta{13}$ (see Eq.14.33).
-Later $\nu{\mu} \rightarrow \nu{e}$ oscillation was established by T2K with more than $7\sigma$ in 2014 [119].
-Figure 14.5 shows the reconstructed energy distributions from T2K, for neutrino and anti-neutrino beam mode and also for muon and electron candidates.
-The muon type events show clear deficit in both neutrino and antineutrino mode, consistent with the energy-dependent disappearance probability expected from neutrino oscillations.
-By a combined analysis of the neutrino and antineutrino data, T2K reported a hint of CP violation with more than $2\sigma$ [120, 121].
+In 2011, T2K reported the first indication of $\nu{\mu} \to \nu{e}$ oscillation with a statistical significance of 2.5 σ [120].
+In the framework of 3 ν mixing, it corresponds to detecting non-zero amplitude generated by the mixing angle θ{13} (see Eq.14.33).
+Later $\nu{\mu} \to \nu{e}$ oscillation was established by T2K with more than 7σ in 2014 [121].
+Figure 14.5 shows the observed kinematic distributions from T2K, for neutrino and antineutrino beam mode and also for muon and electron candidates.
+By a combined analysis of the neutrino and antineutrino data, T2K reported a hint of CP violation at the 2 σ level [122,123].